StanislavBratchikov/SCI_Benchmark_pipeline/README.md

 ## Motivation
 Extensive need of validating and comparing different integration tools as well as their hyper parameters in the lab makes this project highly up-to-date.This pipeline would allow researchers perform analysis of their integration tools performance.
-### Validation
+## Validation
-To see whether SCIBP works and does so efficiently set of edge tests need to be developed.
+To see whether SCIBP works and does so efficiently unit tests need to be developed.
 - [ ] negative/positive controls
   1. Integrated lab single cell dataset is sampled in two subsets.
 Cells from one subset are randomly assigned to batch labels - this would be positive control.
 Remaining subset is artificially introduced to batch effect via any predefined manner of changing its expression data - this would be negative